ma89vik/mainRcCarBoard/README.md

 # stm32f4

+# Building the project
+ * Set TOOLCHAIN_PATH to the path to your arm-none-eabi folder

 ToDO: App:

 uC: map from BT cmds to vehicle cmds safety functions: watchdog, bootloader, OTA logging, over BLE, to flash?